etsangsplk/sputter/docstring/get.md

 # (get form key default?) retrieves a value by key
-Returns the value within a container that is associated with the specified key.
-If the key does not exist within the container, then either the default value is returned or an error is raised.
+Returns the value within a sequence that is associated with the specified key.
+If the key does not exist within the sequence, then either the default value is returned or an error is raised.

 ## An Example